What is Meditation

 In summay, the journey of pixellation begins with deconstructing familiar feelings into abstract pixellated energy.
 Once this is achieved, the next step can be to use new metaphors to visualize and relate to these internal phenomena.
 You might also choose a path where you entirely give up name and form.
 It is up to you.

-In the deepest realms of meditation, oceanic metaphors make sense for me to describe these three-dimensional energy patterns or clusters.
+As descibed in the chapter, Unconscious Awareness, In the deepest realms of meditation, oceanic metaphors make sense for me to describe these three-dimensional energy patterns or clusters.
 The shapes and movements of these inner sensations often resemble aquatic life.
 Let me introduce my inner jellyfish—a slow-moving sensory pattern that drifts around my stomach, with tendrils extending into my arms, legs, and head.
 Depending on the intensity of the sensation, it can transform into something more like a fire coral or a sea nettle, emitting prickly or burning sensations.
 These jellyfish-like creatures, along with countless other inner life forms, seem to live autonomously, swimming through the body’s dark, primordial ocean.

 Anyone willing to introspectively explore their inner landscape can embark on a hunt for these ancient Cambrian creatures lurking namelessly within the body’s inner darkness.